 You shouldn’t practice heavy weight lifting or any high-impact exercises right after giving birth in both scenarios, vaginal or cesarean.

-You need to allow your body to regain its strength to be able to perform any activity.
+You need to allow your body to regain its strength to perform any activity.

 Another activity you don’t want to do after delivery is swimming; you should wait until the bleeding stops, then, after taking your doctor’s approval, you can swim.

-Caring for a newborn is exhausting, energy-draining, and time-consuming, which can make finding time for exercising a bit challenging.
+Caring for a newborn is exhausting, energy-draining, and time-consuming, making finding time for exercising a bit challenging.

 You should never give up; try to find some baby-free time and dedicate it to exercise.

-It doesn’t have to be a long time; you can start with 10-15 minutes then extend it when you can.
+It doesn’t have to be long; you can start with 10-15 minutes then extend it when you can.

 Try to seek support from people around you to care for your baby while you’re exercising.